 Surprising a friend with a thoughtful gift, just because, won’t only brighten their day, it could create a positive ripple effect for everyone they meet.
-After teaching your friend about Just Because Day, you can encourage them to spread it, sharing knowledge about the holiday and good vibes all around as well.
+After teaching your friend about Just Because Day, you can encourage them to spread the good news.
+Be the bearer of good vibes, just because!

-Helping to spread the idea of National Just Because Day will keep the random acts of kindness flowing strongly and swiftly.
+National Just Because Day encourages random acts of kindness.
 Do your part to share the holiday by posting or commenting with the hashtag #justbecauseday.

 At some point in your day, make it your goal to elicit from someone a question along the lines of “But why?”
-Then, you can tell them, nonchalantly, “just because.”
-This will further spread awareness about the holiday, and is an indicator that you truly did some kind of action for no apparent reason.
+Then, you can tell them nonchalantly, “just because.”
+This will further spread awareness about this unusual holiday.
+Your "just because" response also indicates that you are an adventurous soul who follows your own mind, just because.

 Why We Love National Just Because Day

-Sometimes falling into a rut can be a vicious cycle, and breaking from that routine seems more difficult every day.
+Sometimes falling into a rut is a vicious cycle, and breaking from that routine seems more difficult every day.
 With Just Because Day, you can throw a massive wrench into any plan, shake things up, and start anew.

-While spontaneous decision making should be kept to a minimum, some of life’s best memories come from the freedom of not over thinking.
-Calling in sick to drive to a beach you’ve never been to with your best friends hopefully won’t do any long-term damage, but it will certainly give you a lasting memory.
-Take advantage of being able to say “just because” when someone asks you why you did it.
+While spontaneous decision-making should be kept to a minimum, some of life’s best memories come from the freedom of not overthinking.
+Calling in sick to drive to a new beach with your best friends hopefully won’t do any long-term damage but it will certainly give you a lasting memory.
+Say “just because” when someone asks you why you did it.
 (Of course, if the boss finds out the REAL reason for your absence and docks your pay; if you ask why, take it like the man or woman you are when the boss replies, "just because!")

 It’s easy to lose track of yourself in the fast pace of today’s world.
 But now, you have a license to treat yourself to whatever it is you need.
-Maybe it’s as small as buying the sugary cereal you swore off a year ago or as big as taking a risk at work or in your personal life.
-Do what you need to take care of yourself, just because.
+Maybe it’s as simple as buying the sugary cereal you swore off a year ago or as big as taking a risk at work or in your personal life.
+Remember, this is your self-care day, just because.